Best Home Office Setup Under $500 for Freelancers

 SHW 51 x 51 Inches L-Shaped Home Office Wood Corner Desk with Storage

 Simple, sturdy, affordable.
-That’s all a freelancer needs from a desk.
-The SHW has a steel frame that won’t wobble during aggressive typing, integrated storage shelves for books and supplies, and a cable management hole to keep cords organized.
-Assembly takes about 20 minutes, which is refreshingly fast compared to IKEA furniture.
+The SHW’s steel frame won’t wobble during aggressive typing sessions, integrated storage shelves hold books and supplies without eating up the desk surface, and a cable management hole keeps cords organized behind the work area.
+Assembly takes about 20 minutes, which is significantly faster than most IKEA alternatives that require an hour or more.

 GreenForest Folding Computer Desk